MattiaGaspa/mattiagaspa-website/src/guides/Learning DevOps.md

 Terraform is integrated into the Azure Cloud Shell.
 The steps to enter the shells are:

 - Log in into the [Azure portal](https://portal.azure.com).
-- Open the `Cloud Shell` and choose it's mode: It's either Bash or PowerShell.
+- Open the `Cloud Shell` and choose its mode: It's either Bash or PowerShell.
 - Run `terraform` from the command shell.

 ## Configuring Terraform for Azure